 United States Holocaust Memorial Museum

-Since 1993, the museum is a living memorial to the survivors and over 11 million victims who perished as a result of Nazi fanaticism and persecution before and during World War II.
-The permanent exhibition tells the full story of the Holocaust by the use of actual objects rescued by survivors and Allied liberators of the concentration camps and ghettos, oral histories, films, and photographs, music and artwork created in the camps, and a moving display of thousands of pairs of shoes.
-There is also a Children’s Wall, an children’s exhibit called Daniel’s Story, and rotating temporary exhibits.
-Designed by architect and Holocaust survivor James Ingo Freed, the architecture is unique and symbolic of the ghettos and concentration camps, notably Auschwitz-Birkenau.
+The Holocaust Memorial Museum is a living memorial to the more than 11 million victims who perished at the hands of the Nazis before and during World War II.
+Built in 1993, the permanent exhibition tells the Holocaust’s full story through real belongings rescued by survivors and Allied concentration camp liberators, as well as oral histories, films, photographs, music, and artwork created in the camps.
+(A must-see: the sobering display of thousands of pairs of shoes.)
+There is also a Children’s Wall, a children’s exhibit called “Daniel’s Story,” and rotating temporary exhibits.
+Designed by Holocaust survivor James Ingo Freed, the architecture is symbolic of the ghettos and concentration camps—notably Auschwitz-Birkenau.